-This summer, Pinehurst will open the doors of a new craft brewery and restaurant in The Village of Pinehurst.
-The Pinehurst Brewery will occupy what was the original Village steam plant, which was built in 1895, and will retain the original brick façade and much of the character of the historic building.
-The steam plant’s signature smokestack will serve as a welcome beacon for guests seeking a unique drinking and dining experience.
+This September, Pinehurst will open the doors of a new craft brewery and restaurant in The Village of Pinehurst.
+The Pinehurst Brewery will occupy what was the original Village steam plant, built in 1895, and will retain the original brick façade and much of the character of the historic building.
+Serving homemade smoked barbecue and locally brewed craft beer, the brewery will satisfy guests seeking a unique drinking and dining experience.

 About the Pinehurst Brewery

 The Pinehurst Brewery will be within walking distance of all resort hotels.